Trevor Lee (musician): Career

 2018 was the first year that Lee went viral when he was recorded performing an authentic freestyle rap at Modern Man Barbershop in Florida.
 Lee had been encouraged by Atlanta music producer BubbaGotBeatz to record himself freestyling to showcase his skills.
 After sending the video to BubbaGotBeatz and getting uploaded to Instagram and YouTube, it started going viral.
-The video has more than 1.4 million views on YouTubeand in 2019 it started getting traction on TikTok, where it has more than 2.2 million views.
+The video has more than 1.4 million views on YouTube and in 2019 it started getting traction on TikTok, where it has more than 2.2 million views.
 Following the success of the video, Lee made the freestyle into a single that was released in 2019 and it is his most streamed song to date.

 Lee released three more singles in 2019 with "Ignant", "Want U Back", and "Perspectiv".
 He collaborated with other musical artists including Cultyre, Kolby Koloff, and Christina Tripp.
 In 2020, he released new singles including "Pause" and "Fadin" (both of which featured Victoria Jones), as well as "Worth It", "Roun", and "Contagious Views".
 The accompanying music videos that were released on YouTube for his singles in 2020 have more than 500,000 views total, bringing the total views for all of his videos to more than 1 million.
 Throughout his career, Lee performed at venues and festivals across the United States, including SXSW, the Texas Taco Tequila Music Festival, and Boomin by the Bay.

 In 2022, Lee performed at the main showcase for The World Games.
 The event was featured on CBS and Lee performed with DJ Primetime256 at the Regions World Game Plaza.
 In March of the same year, he headlined at Fantom Aftermath at Sidetracks Music Hall in his hometown of Huntsville, Alabama.
 Lee's single "Dream Life" was released in October 2022 and was the number 1 most popular song on SubmitHub upon its release.